Updated: Dec 22, 2021

 It takes ~5 days of skiing to get comfortable, then you’ll likely feel confident on greens and ready to further challenge yourself

 Spring for a lesson.
 Group lessons will introduce you to others who are having the same experience.
-Afraid a lesson will take you away from a day with your friends or family?
-Check out early-bird or half-day options.
-While lessons and rentals can be pricey, many resorts offer special packages for beginners that include lift tickets, equipment rentals, and lessons.
-Mammoth and Alta have some particularly great value beginner packages.
+Check out early-bird or half-day options if you want some time to ski with family and friends.
+Many resorts offer special packages for beginners that include lift tickets, equipment rentals, and lessons.
+Mammoth and Alta have great value beginner packages.

 Don't be shy.
 Your overall experience will be better when you own your inexperience.
 Tell the staff you’re a Type 1 or novice skier and don’t be embarrassed when the recommended skis are short, wide, and look like they could belong to a kid.